beetbox/beets/docs/plugins/lyrics.rst

 .. _define a custom search engine: http://www.google.com/cse/all

 Note that the Google custom search API is limited to 100 queries per day.
-After that, the lyrics plugin will fall back on its other data sources.
+After that, the lyrics plugin will fall back on other declared data sources.

 .. _pip: http://www.pip-installer.org/
 .. _BeautifulSoup: http://www.crummy.com/software/BeautifulSoup/bs4/doc/